 Traverse firewalls securely by creating a TCP tunnel using Nabto Edge – which can transmit via an HTTP request/response protocol.
 Learn more here.

-It can be applied to an IoT network where data is communicated continuously across multiple devices.
+WebSocket can be applied to an IoT network where data is communicated continuously across multiple devices.
 Therefore, you’ll find it used most commonly in places that act as clients or servers.
 This includes runtime environments or libraries.

 Network Protocols for IoT

-Now we’ve covered IoT data protocols, we’re going to look at the different network protocols for IoT.
+Now that we’ve covered IoT data protocols, we’re going to look at the different network protocols for IoT.

 IoT network protocols are used to connect devices over a network.
 These sets of protocols are typically used over the internet.
 Here are some examples of various IoT network protocols.

-There’s no denying that Wi-Fi is the most well-known IoT protocol on this list.
+Wi-Fi is the most well-known IoT protocol on this list.
 However, it’s still worth explaining how the most popular IoT protocol works.

 In order to create a Wi-Fi network, you need a device that can send wireless signals.
 These include: